Ahmed-Reda-20/elt-pipeline/README.md

 This project simulates a **retail company scenario** where operations depend on the **Fakestore API** for information about products, users, and orders.
 Currently, data extraction is manual, which slows down decision-making and risks data inconsistencies.

 To solve this, the project introduces an automated **ELT pipeline** that:
-- Extracts and stores **raw API data** into a PostgreSQL database, applying a **Bronze → Silver → Gold** layered architecture
+- Extracts and stores **raw API data** into a PostgreSQL database, applying a **layered architecture (Landing → Staging → Core → Marts)**
 - Uses **Apache Airflow** to orchestrate ingestion, manage schedules, and log batch metadata for auditability
-- Plans **dbt transformations** to clean Bronze data into structured Silver tables and aggregated Gold datasets
+- Plans **dbt transformations** to clean Landing data into structured Staging tables and aggregated Marts datasets
 - Lays the foundation for **dashboards and business reporting** (e.g., sales trends, product performance, customer activity)

+Although traditional DWH staging often lands tabular data directly, this project introduces a raw **Landing schema** inside Postgres to preserve the original API payloads, support lineage, and allow data replay.
+This hybrid approach combines lakehouse-inspired raw storage with data warehouse-style transformations.

 ---

 ## Project Goals
 - Develop an **incremental ELT pipeline** to automate and optimize API data ingestion
-- Apply the **Medallion (Bronze/Silver/Gold) architecture** for clean separation of raw, cleaned, and business-ready layers
+- Apply a **layered DWH architecture** for clean separation of raw, cleaned, and business-ready layers
 - Implement **logging, lineage, and error handling** to ensure data reliability and governance
 - Deliver **analytics-ready datasets** that directly answer business questions (e.g., product trends, customer behavior, revenue tracking)
 - Provide a **scalable foundation** for dashboards and stakeholder reporting